aspirinonfire/thegame/backend/README.md

 1. Set `docker-compose` as a startup project.
 1. Create `.env` file in `docker-compose`.
 See `.env.sample` for a template.
 Populate necessary env vars.
 1. Run.
 Once all images have been pulled, VS should open [Game API Swagger UI](https://localhost:8080/swagger/index.html) automatically.
-1. Authenticate with Google by visiting [Account Login Page](https://localhost:8080/account/login).
-This should set auth cookie and other APIs can now be executed from swagger.
 1. Check API health by visiting [API Healthcheck endpoint](https://localhost:8080/health)

 ## EF Migrations